 And they're all here.
 Retrospectives on the cover art for singles by Cindy Lauper, Duran Duran, The Clash, Madonna, Pat Benatar, the B-52's, Frankie Goes to Hollywood, and of course, The Smiths (remember all their retro black and white covers?)

 The book left me with an uncontrollable urge to go into my closet, dig out my old singles and reminisce.
 So I did.
-Still waiting on my copy of Put the Needle on the Record from Amazon, so to whet my appetite, I recently spent time studying the cover art from my personal collection of 45s.
+Still waiting on my copy of Put the Needle on the Record from Amazon, so to whet my appetite, I recently spent time studying the cover art of my personal collection of 45s from The Pop Culture Fiend Archives.
 Here are a few faves:

 Quintessential 80s chick Patti Smyth was pouty on the cover of Scandal's "Beat of a Heart".